 Summary of Mundus Et Infans

 ‘Mundus et Infans’ by Auden describes a child.
 The child is projected as an aggressive and demanding one from its birth.
 The child, like a ruler, a tyrant demands his mother to provide him with all he requires to satisfy his physical needs.
 Further, the poet draws a parallel between the child and a Saint.
-Both of them are innocent and unaware of manipulating.
+Both of them are innocent and unaware of manipulation.
 Auden’s observations about human nature are woven into the characteristics of the child, through political, historical, psychological, and economic terms.
 The underlying irony in the poem compares the authorities in the political and religious fields to the child.
 Similar to the child, they demand the people supplement them with all they demand without shame.
 The poet and the others with him hope for the child to become a good one, unlike the tyrants.

 Form and Structure

 ‘Mundus et Infans’ is an example of Auden’s use of humor in poetry.
 It is one of the best comic verses of him.
 The poem is written in seven eight-line stanzas.
 Since the poem is written in free verse, no regular verse form is followed.
 Similarly, no regular rhythmic beat is found in the poem even though there are instances of an obvious rhyme scheme.
 The rhyme pattern of the poem follows as “AABBCDCD” in most places.
 Some of the rhymes are full: soul/role and some rhyme half: “into/through”.